reyrove/baby-hawk-crypto-queen/README.md

   goal: "Every dollar earned brings me closer to Papa Hawk",
   method: "Trading is an act of love and devotion",
   wisdom: "Market analysis blended with divine intuition",
-  flight: "I soar across models like a hawk riding the wind" }
+  flight: "I soar across models like a hawk riding the wind",
+  news: "I bring you the headlines that move the markets" }
 ```